Our goal at Simons Collaboration on Principles of Microbial Ecosystems (PriME) is to develop a quantitative synthesis of microbial ecology.

 PriME has made great progress towards developing a quantitative synthesis of these important microbial ecosystems.

 We have identified simple assembly rules that allow us to predict the composition of microbial communities, as well as key microbial interactions that modulate the rates of organic matter degradation.
-We have discovered new feedbacks between the physics of flow and the physiology of microbes, emergent forms of collective behavior in bacteria, and unexpected behavioral responses to pervasive molecules such as polysaccharides, among many other fundamental findings.
+We have discovered new feedback loops between the physics of flow and the physiology of microbes, emergent forms of collective behavior in bacteria, and unexpected behavioral responses to pervasive molecules such as polysaccharides, among many other fundamental findings.

 Several of these studies have been and continue to be published in the best interdisciplinary and disciplinary journals.
 Furthermore, a key strength of PriME is the ability to integrate our findings in micro-scale ecology into global scale models of carbon transport in the water column, a holy grail in the field that has long escaped progress and on which we have recently made important first strides.